-Kilimanjaro is the world's highest free standing, snow-covered equatorial mountain.
-Located in North-East of Tanzania, this magnificent beast can be seen from far into Kenya and Amboseli National park.
+A free-standing, snow-covered dormant volcano, majestic Kilimanjaro is the highest mountain in Africa.
+Located in northeast Tanzania, it can be seen from far into Kenya and Amboseli National Park.

-75,000 people climb Kilimanjaro per year so it is not the most remote mountain, neither is it the most arduous, but it is certainly a test of one’s abilities with altitude sickness being the main reason for climbers not to summit.
-Although it has become a ‘must-do’ in on most traveller’s lists and the experience slightly busy with other climbers, we still highly recommend it for anyone with a vague interest in mountaineering.
+75,000 people climb Kilimanjaro every year so it is not the most untouched mountain, nor is it the most arduous.
+However, it is certainly a test of one’s endurance, with altitude sickness the main reason for climbers not to summit.
+Although it has become a very popular challenge and the experience slightly crowded with other climbers, we still highly recommend it for anyone with even a vague interest in mountaineering.